kushalprakash6/Standalone-5G-netowrk-simulation/documentation/ProjectPlan.md

   - Tried setting up Ubuntu 22.x ARM arch in Mac UTM
 2. Setting up Ubuntu on baremetal - NAT was harder as not many bare metal ubuntu PCs were available
 3. Solving issues regarding installations and Ubuntu usage
+4. Added info about 5G core and tools used

 * Christmas break *